DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ## Change Bootstrap Theme Color Modes

-If you plan to use dark Bootstrap themes, you need to implement custom logic that applies a `data-bs-theme` attribute to the root <html> element:
+If you want to use dark Bootstrap themes, implement custom logic that applies a `data-bs-theme` attribute to the root <html> element:

 * `data-bs-theme="light"` for light themes
 * `data-bs-theme="dark"` for dark themes